simplex-chat/simplex-chat/docs/guide/app-settings.md

 <img src="../../blog/images/20221108-address1.png" width="288"> &nbsp;&nbsp; <img src="../../blog/images/20221108-address2.png" width="288">

-This page allows you to create a long term address that can be used by other people to connect with you.
-Unlike 1-time invitation links, these addresses can be used many times, that makes them good to share online, e.g. on other social media platforms.
+This page allows you to create a long term address that other people can use to connect with you.
+Unlike 1-time invitation links, these addresses can be used many times, making them ideal for sharing online, e.g. on other social media platforms.

 When people connect to you via this address, you will receive a connection request that you can accept or reject.
 You can configure an automatic acceptance of connection request and an automatic welcome message that will be sent to the new contacts.